 These results are supported by a 2017 systematic review and meta-analysis by the British Journal Of Sports Medicine which found that in young well-trained males, protein intake beyond 1.6 g/kg did not confer major advantages to muscle gain potential.

-Interestingly, a more recent 2018 review paper out of the Journal Of The International Society Of Sports Nutrition has suggested that intakes of as high as 3+ g/kg may be supported in certain cases for the maintenance of lean mass in resistance trained individuals who are facing caloric restriction ( due to injury or attempted fat loss) and may also promote positive impacts on body composition ( ie: fat loss) in a resistance trained population.
+Interestingly, a more recent 2018 review paper out of the Journal Of The International Society Of Sports Nutrition has suggested that intakes of as high as 3+ g/kg may be supported in certain cases for the maintenance of lean mass in resistance trained individuals who are facing caloric restriction ( due to injury ) and may also favour the formation of muscle over body fat in a resistance trained population.

 It should be noted that this same paper acknowledges that, for most active people, a protein intake in the range of 1.4 – 2 g/kg is completely suitable to achieve those same objectives.